reagent-project/reagent/doc/InteropWithReact.md

 ## React Interop Macros

+**Please do not use these macros.
+They will be removed at some point.
+Either use extern inference, externs or proper `goog.object/get`.**

 Reagent provides two utility macros `$` and `$!` for getting and setting javascript properties in a way that is safe for advanced compilation.

 `($ o :foo)` is equivalent to `(.-foo o)`